syncfusion-content/blazor-docs/blazor/diagram/overview.md

+---
+layout: post
+title: Overview in Blazor Diagram Component | Syncfusion
+description: Learn about Overview in Blazor Diagram component of Syncfusion, and more details.
+platform: Blazor
+control: Diagram
+documentation: ug
+---

 # Overview Control

 Overview control allows you to see a preview or an overall view of the entire content of a diagram.
 This helps you to look at the overall picture of a large diagram and to navigate, pan, or zoom, on a particular position of the page.